Victor-Palha/Api-Restful-ts/README.md

 * Creating router
     * After the creation go to our router file on src and import the function.
         * `import { createMovie, findAllMovies, findMovieById } from "./controllers/`
-    * Now create a GET router called `movie`, we already have a router called `movie` but is a POST router and this is a GET.
+    * Now create a GET router named `movie`, we already have a router named `movie` but is a POST router and this is a GET.
         * `.get("/movie", findAllMovies)`
 ***
 ## Remove movie by Id